 Pursuant to the Investment Advisory Agreement, Fairfax is required to provide a Chief Executive Officer, Chief Financial Officer and Corporate Secretary to us.
 For so long as the Investment Advisory Agreement remains in effect, all compensation paid to our Chief Executive Officer, Chief Financial Officer and Corporate Secretary will be borne by Fairfax.
-In addition, all compensation payable to our Vice President and VP, Corporate Affairs is borne by Fairfax.
-For the year ended December 31, 2020, we incurred \$33.9 million payable to the Portfolio Advisor with respect to the Administration and Advisory Fee and and \$5.2 million with respect to the Performance Fee (which was settled on March 5, 2021 through the issuance to Fairfax of subordinate voting shares of the Company).
+In addition, all compensation payable to our Vice President, Chief Operating Officer and VP, Corporate Affairs is borne by Fairfax.
+For the year ended December 31, 2021, we incurred \$40.8 million with respect to the Administration and Advisory Fee and \$nil with respect to the Performance Fee.
 Please see "Investment Advisory Agreement".

-Our Governance, Compensation and Nominating Committee, in consultation with our Chairman, is responsible for establishing our general compensation philosophy and participating in the establishment and oversight of the compensation and benefits of our executive officers other than our Chief Executive Officer, Chief Financial Officer, Vice President, VP, Corporate Affairs and Corporate Secretary.
+Our Governance, Compensation and Nominating Committee, in consultation with our Chairman, is responsible for establishing our general compensation philosophy and participating in the establishment and oversight of the compensation and benefits of our executive officers other than our Chief Executive Officer, Chief Financial Officer, Vice President, Chief Operating Officer, VP, Corporate Affairs and Corporate Secretary.
 Our executive compensation program is designed to align the interests of our executives and shareholders by linking compensation with our performance and to be competitive on a total compensation basis in order to attract and retain executives.
 The remuneration of our executive officers consists of an annual base salary, an annual bonus and long term participation in our fortunes by the ownership of shares through the equity compensation plan (details of this participation are set out above under "Equity Compensation Plan").
 Our executive officers have no written employment contracts and no termination or change in control benefits.
 Our executive officers and directors are prohibited from purchasing financial instruments (including but not limited to hedges, puts, equity swaps or monetization arrangements) that are designed to hedge or offset a decrease in the market value of the Company's equity securities granted to them under our equity compensation plans.